Mr4k/blog/content/foul-play.md

 The next morning I woke up early with one last idea.
 The Playdate high score api functions have to be asynchronous because they cannot stall the games while they are running.
 Due to their asynchronous nature, they do not return the high score values they fetch directly.
 Instead they all take a callback which is called after the network results are fetched.
 If the callback was mistakenly called while the processor’s thread mode access level was still privileged, any code in that callback would run with full privileged access.
 It was a bit of a long shot but it’s also the kind of mistake I could see myself making.

-Hypothetical Get Highscores Thread
 <p align="center">
 	<img src="/images/foul-play/get_scores_hypo_cb.svg" width="80%">
 </p>

-*Note this image is a hypothetical diagram.
-I'm not 100% confident and could be way off base here.*
+*Note this image is a high simplified diagram.
+It hides a lot of detail I'm not too clear on including the underlying multi task system involved in the asynchronous request fetching.*

 The test for this idea was extremely simple to write and after a few deep breaths I ran the code.
 The privilege bit check in the callback function confirmed my hunch.
 I had gained privileged access to the system.